First Humans Were Fish by Shannon Dorey

 The Land Baby by

-Besides being shapeshifters like cephalopods, the Nummo were described as being a type of catfish with barbs or whiskers on the jaw.Dorey, Day of the Fish p.
-29 According to the Dogon, the first humans, who were part Nummo, were not only hermaphrodites but they also lived as a type of catfish and breathed through their clavicles.
+Besides being shapeshifters like cephalopods, the alien Nummo were described as being a type of catfish with barbs or whiskers on the jaw.Dorey, Day of the Fish p.
+29 According to the Dogon, the first humans, who were part Nummo, were not only hermaphrodites but they also lived as fish and breathed through their clavicles.

 In The Nummo and Day of the Fish, I discuss this Dogon belief in relation to the aquatic ape theory of evolution.
 Sir Alister Hardy first wrote about his belief that the reason humans were so different from chimpanzees and apes was because they had spent time living in a semi-aquatic state.

 About six to eight million years ago, two groups of apes became separated.
-The aquatic ape theorists claim that our human ancestors were forced by climate change to live in an aquatic environment and, thanks to the changes associated with that environment, became more advanced than chimpanzees.
+The aquatic ape theorists claim that our human ancestors were forced by climate change to live in an aquatic environment and thanks to the changes associated with that environment, became more advanced than chimpanzees.
 Afterward, when the environment changed back again, they evolved back into land dwelling creatures.Dorey, Day of the Fish p.
 152

 According to Morgan, "humans lost [heavy body hair] for the same reason as the whale and dolphin and the manatee: because if any fairly large aquatic mammal needs to keep warm in water, it is better served by a layer of fat on the inside of the skin than by a layer of hair on the outside of it."
 She also points out the overwhelming disadvantages of hairlessness for a ground-dwelling ape.
 "In the first place, body hair, besides being a highly efficient insulator against both cold and heat, serves as a protection against various kinds of lesions."Dorey, The Nummo p.
 256